RunestoneInteractive/httlads/_sources/Statistics/cs2_exploring_business_data.rst

 -  **Starting a Business Score:** These scores are calculated using the simple average of all the indicators' scores.
 -  **Procedures:** The activities must be accomplished to get the business registered with its associated governmental entity.
 -  **Time (days):** The median number of days needed to get the business up and running for each country/region.
--  **Cost:** The amount of money that must be expended to get the business started (such as official, legal and professional services fees, etc.).
+-  **Cost:** The amount of money that must be expended to get the business started (such as official, legal, and professional services fees, etc.).
 -  **Paid-In Minimum Capital:** The minimum amount of money the entrepreneur must have is deposits in the bank for the business registration process to be completed.
 -  **Income Level:** This represents the income levels of each country's economy.
 This indicator is divided into low, lower-middle, upper-middle, and high, based on a country's gross national income (GNI) per person.